algosup/2024-2025-project-1-fpga-team-1/Management/project_charter.md

 ## 1. Project Overview

 This project is an ALGOSUP project, driven by the students.
-This project aims to create a Frogger game with a FPGA language and a Go Board.
-It's a game of whose aim is to cross the map from bottom to top, avoiding obstacles.
+This project aims to create a Frogger game with a FPGA Go Board coded with Verilog.
+It's a game whose the aim is to cross the map from bottom to top, avoiding obstacles.

 ## 2. Project Scope